 With the exception of a student's first term at UoPeople, students themselves register for their courses using the online course registration system, and registration must be completed by the dates listed in the Academic Calendar.

-For further information regarding registration, please contact student.services@uopeople.edu.
+For further information regarding registration, please contact the Office of Student Services at student.services@uopeople.edu.